Sanjana1304/Movie-Finder-App/README.md

 # Movie-Finder-App
-A simple web application where users can find movies with its details
+A simple web application using React.js where users can find movies with its details